Collection Financial Standards

 The IRS Collection Financial Standards are divided into five main categories:

-1. Food, Clothing, and Other Items
+- Food, Clothing, and Other Items

 This category includes allowances for basic necessities such as food, clothing, housekeeping supplies, personal care products, and miscellaneous expenses.
-The allowances vary based on family size and geographic location.
+The allowances vary based on family size and geographic location. - Out-of-Pocket Health Care

 This standard covers out-of-pocket medical expenses, including health insurance premiums, medical services, prescription drugs, and medical supplies.
 Allowances are provided for individuals under and over the age of 65.
-Unlike the other categories, if the taxpayer’s proven actual expenses exceed the standard, they will be allowed the actual amount.
+Unlike the other categories, if the taxpayer’s proven actual expenses exceed the standard, they will be allowed the actual amount. - Housing and Utilities

 This category includes allowances for housing and utility expenses.
-The standards vary significantly based on the taxpayer’s location and family size, reflecting regional cost differences.
+The standards vary significantly based on the taxpayer’s location and family size, reflecting regional cost differences. - Transportation

 The transportation standards cover vehicle ownership costs, operating costs, and public transportation expenses.
-These standards vary based on the number of vehicles owned and the taxpayer’s geographic location.
+These standards vary based on the number of vehicles owned and the taxpayer’s geographic location. - Other Necessary Expenses

 This category includes additional expenses that are necessary for the health and welfare of the taxpayer and their family or for the production of income.
-These expenses may include child care, court-ordered payments (suck as spousal and child support payments), education, and professional association dues.
+These expenses may include child care, court-ordered payments (such as spousal and child support payments), education, and professional association dues.

 Impact on Taxpayers